 Certain University employees, called Campus Security Authorities, have a duty to report certain incidents of Sexual Assault, Domestic Violence, Dating Violence, and Stalking to the University's Clery Compliance Coordinator to comply with the Clery Act.
 Campus Security Authorities are not required to report personally identifiable information to the Clery Compliance Coordinator for Clery Act purposes, but statistical information must be sent to the Clery Compliance Coordinator regarding the type of incident that occurred and its general location (e.g., on or noncampus) for publication in an annual report of crime statistics, called the Annual Security Report.
-Statistics published in the Annual Security and Fire Safety Report help to provide the campus community with a clearer picture of the extent and nature of campus crime, but the statistics do not personally identify Complainants or Respondents.
-Reports by Campus Security Authorities are not official police reports and do not initiate criminal investigations.
+Statistics published in the Annual Security and Fire Safety Report help to provide the campus community with a clearer

-Coordinator is required by federal law to dismiss the formal complaint.
+If the formal complaint is received as a Title IX Sexual Harassment Complaint, and the conduct alleged in the formal complaint would not constitute Title IX Sexual Harassment as defined in this Policy, did not occur in the University's education program or activity, or did not occur against a person in the United States, the Title IX Coordinator is required by federal law to dismiss the formal complaint.
 However, that dismissal does not preclude the University from taking action under this Policy, including by treating the alleged conduct as Prohibited Conduct to which this Policy applies.